Skip to content

 admission.datakit/java-lib.version: ""

 Declare the JAVA_OPTS environment variable.
-The application can now access the automatically injected /datadog-lib/dd-java-agent.jar package.
-For startup parameters, refer to javaagent options.
+The application already has access to the automatically injected /datadog-lib/dd-java-agent.jar package.
+Startup parameters can refer to javaagent Parameters.
 Here, the service name is set to java-demo-service.

 - name: JAVA_OPTS